TritonDataCenter/node-triton/README.md

-Note that docker images are not shown in `triton images` as they are maintained in Docker Hub and other third-party registries configured to be used with Joyent's Triton clouds. **In general, docker containers should be provisioned and managed with the regular
+Note that docker images are not shown in `triton images` as they are maintained in Docker Hub and other third-party registries configured to be used with Triton clouds. **In general, docker containers should be provisioned and managed with the regular
 [`docker` CLI](https://docs.docker.com/installation/#installation)**
 (Triton provides an endpoint that represents the *entire datacenter* as a single `DOCKER_HOST`.
-See the [Triton Docker documentation](https://apidocs.joyent.com/docker) for more information.)
+See the [Triton Docker documentation](https://apidocs.tritondatacenter.com/docker) for more information.)

 ## `TritonApi` Module Usage